NPR's Audie Cornish recently spent a day at the offices of BuzzFeed, the popular social news site, to find out how Web content goes viral.

 BLOCK: This was popping up on my Facebook feed all this weekend.
 I didn't open up the picture, so I have no idea whether they actually will restore my faith in humanity, Audie.

 CORNISH: Well, it's the biggest hit on the site.
 It's got nearly seven million views, and it's by the editor of the Animal Beat.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.